adultdate/filament-calendar/README.md

 ```

 ### Link events to resources
-Now we successfully display resources in the calendar, but we still need to add the events to their corresponding resource.
+Now we successfully display resources in the filament-calendar, but we still need to add the events to their corresponding resource.

 To do this, update your `CalendarEvent` objects (either directly in the `getEvents` method or in your classes implementing `Eventable`, depending on which approach you chose) and include the resource IDs it belongs to.